Manchin: Profile of Courage - December 20th, Hour 1

 I think it's now down to six, right?

-But but it was seven at the time.
+But it was seven at the time.

-And how does that manifest itself in terms of just how like what does it look like?
+And so we said, how did Washington, D.C. get so wealthy and how does that manifest itself in terms of just how, like, what does it look like?

-And so, yeah, I I very kind of sacrificially decided to go to Washington, D.C. with a film crew.
+And so, yeah, I very kind of sacrificially decided to go to Washington, D.C. with a film crew.

 You're so welcome.

-And they said, Well, we actually get in trouble with Ferrari Corporate.
+And they said, well, we actually get in trouble with Ferrari Corporate.

 This is amazing.